ceri-num/uv-larm/tutorials/SLAM.md

 Working in simulation is nice but we can do better and work directly on real data using the `rosbag` command tool.
 With the [rosbag command](http://wiki.ros.org/rosbag/Tutorials/Recording%20and%20playing%20back%20data), you can record some topics (all data that goes through) into a [bag file](http://wiki.ros.org/Bags) and play them later on.
-Bag files are really useful to test algorithms on real data sets that have been recorded in specific location and specific sensors.
+Bag files are really useful to test algorithms on real data sets that have been recorded in a specific location and with  specific sensors.
 Moreover, there are a lot of public datasets available:

 - http://radish.sourceforge.net/